Common Questions from Customers

 Key: *80M-red | 40M-blue | 20M-green | 15M-orange

 See that?
-Even the 12' HF vertical antenna holds its own, on 80M!
+On 80M, even the 12' HF vertical antenna holds its own!

-Notice the 20 and 28' has an even lower angle and punch for deeper DX performance. (to plot the 24' consider it's mid-range between the 20' and 28')
+Notice the GP 20' and GP 28' VDAs have an even lower angle and deeper punch for deeper DX performance. (to plot the 24' consider it’s mid-range between the 20' and 28')

-Do I need a Tuner at the Base of the Vertical or can I use desktop or shack tuner?
+Do I need a Tuner at the Base of the Greyline DX Flagpole Antenna or HF Vertical Antenna or can I use a desktop or shack tuner?

-With short coaxial runs to the antenna system losses may be overlooked.
-Some bury coax or ladder line too for lowering losses.
+With short coaxial runs to the antenna system, losses may be overlooked.
+Some bury coax or as noted, even preferably ladder line (aka: twin lead, open wire, or window line) for the lowest possible losses.
 That's okay.
-We do believe strongly the tuner at the antenna is the best way to keep efficiency at the highest levels.
+We strongly believe the tuner at the antenna is the best way to keep efficiency at the highest levels.
 Again, lots of radio ops are working the world with the tuner in the shack and everything in between.
-Here we talk a little more about the differences and present options for alternative feeding and matching systems below.
+We will address in more detail, the differences and present options for alternative feeding and matching systems again below.

 Rig ATU: The tuner inside your radio is likely not strong enough to tune (owing to a narrow impedance, or tuning range) a multi-band antenna on more than a couple of the bands.
-These rig tuners are meant to resolve a rather small mismatch.
-As the Greyline OCF HF antennas are designed as non-resonant antennas they therefore require a quality matching network to achieve the high efficiency we have designed for you to enjoy across 160-6M.
-Remember, the remote tuner does the same job as the unsightly stubs, coils, traps, etc., only prettier.
-Your family will appreciate this!
+These rig-tuners are meant to resolve a rather small mismatch.
+As the Greyline HF Antennas are designed as non-resonant antennas they, therefore, require a quality matching network to achieve the high efficiency we have designed for you to enjoy across 160-6M.
+Remember, the remote tuner does the same job as the unsightly stubs, coils, traps, etc., and looks much prettier to family, friends, and neighbors.
+This goes a long way at home or in sensitive locations.

 Desktop ATU: Most desktop tuners on the market will do the job easily from 160-6M and this is a very popular method that works loads of DX and passes important traffic, we are sure of that.
-Please know, the tuner at the vertical is the lowest loss option that we offer to feed your antenna system.
-If you choose this method we ask you to consider using best of breed RF Choking at the antenna to mitigate any CMC (common mode current).
+Please know that the tuner at the vertical antenna site is the lowest loss option that we offer to feed your antenna system.
+If you choose this method we ask you to consider using best-of-breed RF Choking at the antenna to mitigate any CMC (common mode current).

-Remote Tuners: The advent of remote tuners that can be installed at the antenna has been a benefit to our antenna systems for the Amateur Radio enthusiast.
-They are cost effective and work well for the needed job.
-Each ATU that we recommend on this website indeed work well to tune the vertical radiator to every frequency you may desire.
-Some are better than others too.
+Remote Tuners: The advent of remote tuners for installation at the antenna has become a major benefit for the Amateur Radio enthusiast.
+They are cost-effective, smart, and if within the impedance range required, work like magic.
+Each ATU that we recommend on this website indeed works well to tune the Greyline VDAs thus radiating with efficiency on every frequency you may desire.
 Look closely at the power ratings and impedance range to ascertain the level of quality your selection may offer your favorite band use and modes of operation.
-In any case, all of the remote tuners on our website do the job nicely and you'll be very pleased at how easily they match up together.
+In any case, all of the remote tuners on our website do the job nicely and you'll be very pleased with how easily they match up together.

 Alternative Methods to Feeding your Antenna, here:

-How do I tune-up my Greyline Performance HF Vertical Antenna and remote tuner on the bands?
+How do I tune my Greyline Performance HF Vertical Antenna and remote tuner on the bands?

-We work with lots of 'new to ham radio' and returning-to-the-hobby customers that ask about our antennas, so this is an important review.
-We do try to keep it simple and this does not mean entry-level antenna or results.
+We work routinely with new-to-ham-radio and returning-to-the-hobby customers that ask about our antennas, so this is an important review.
+We do try to keep it simple and please know this does not translate to an entry-level antenna or beginner results.
+This is a Real DX antenna.

-First, assuming your antenna system is built properly (you followed directions), the coax is of good quality back to the shack, and you're using a relatively modern radio and remote tuner, let's agree that everything is working as it should and begin:
+To begin preparing to check your antenna for tuning, let’s assume your antenna system is built properly (you followed directions), the coax is of good quality back to the shack, and you're using a relatively modern radio and remote tuner - let's agree that everything is working as it should and begin:

-2. Lower power to 20 Watts or so for this first tune cycle
+- Lower the power output to 20 Watts or so for this first tune cycle

-4. Go to the frequency you wish to operate
+- Go to the frequency you wish to operate / tune up

-6. Find the "Transmit" button and press it
+- Find the "Transmit" button and press it and hold it

-7. Allow the remote tuner to run it's tuning cycle until finished
+- Allow the remote tuner to run its tuning cycle until finished (1-5 seconds) then release from transmitting

 Customer Install Series: